daniel-tran/meaningless/CONTRIBUTING.md

 # Development Guide
 Some parts of the library have a repeatable process for adding on new features and such, which are documented below:

+## Introducing breaking changes
+When modifying some behaviour that no longer ensures backward compatibility with the previous release, there are two recommended approaches:

+1. Modified behaviour is now the default expectation, so users wanting the old behaviour have to "opt out".
+2. Old behaviour is still the default expectation, so users wanting the modified behaviour have to "opt in".

+At minimum, the support for both old and new behaviour should be maintained for at least one minor release.
+Afterwards, contributors have two options:

+1. The old behaviour can be formally removed in the next major version.
+2. The old behaviour is maintained along with the new behaviour into the foreseeable future.

 ## Supporting a new translations
 - Add a new translation code to the appropriate method under `meaningless\utilities\common.py`.
 - Add a new test case to `system_tests_bible_translations.py` for the new translation.
 This is used to validate end-to-end correctness.